flutter/website/ui-performance/index.md

 The cache provides snapshots of complex hierarchies so they are easier to render in subsequent frames.
-_Because raster cache entries are expensive to construct and take up loads of GPU memory, you want to cache images only where absolutely necessary._
+_Because raster cache entries are expensive to construct and take up loads of GPU memory, cache images only where absolutely necessary._

 You can see which images are being cached by enabled the [PerformanceOverlayLayer.checkerboardRasterCachedImages](https://docs.flutter.io/flutter/widgets/PerformanceOverlay/checkerboardRasterCacheImages.html)